Troubleshoot Delay JavaScript execution issues

 Use the One-click exclusions

-You can click on the plugin/theme/service-specific boxes in the One-click exclusions section under the Delay JavaScript execution feature, available from WP Rocket 3.13:
+You can click on the plugin/theme/service-specific boxes in the One-click exclusions section under the Delay JavaScript execution feature:

 one click exclusions section